Aliases for GATA4 Gene

 This gene encodes a member of the GATA family of zinc-finger transcription factors.
 Members of this family recognize the GATA motif which is present in the promoters of many genes.
 This protein is thought to regulate genes involved in embryogenesis and in myocardial differentiation and function, and is necessary for normal testicular development.
 Mutations in this gene have been associated with cardiac septal defects.
 Additionally, alterations in gene expression have been associated with several cancer types.
 Alternative splicing results in multiple transcript variants. [provided by RefSeq, Apr 2015]

 GeneCards Summary for GATA4 Gene

 GATA4 (GATA Binding Protein 4) is a Protein Coding gene.
-Diseases associated with GATA4 include Tetralogy Of Fallot and Testicular Anomalies With Or Without Congenital Heart Disease.
-Among its related pathways are Heart Development and MicroRNAs in cardiomyocyte hypertrophy.
+Diseases associated with GATA4 include Testicular Anomalies With Or Without Congenital Heart Disease and Atrial Septal Defect 2.
+Among its related pathways are Cardiac conduction and Notch-mediated HES/HEY network.
 Gene Ontology (GO) annotations related to this gene include DNA-binding transcription factor activity and chromatin binding.
 An important paralog of this gene is GATA6.